British Airways Flight 009: Incident

 As the flight progressed, smoke began to accumulate in the passenger cabin of the aircraft; it was first assumed to be cigarette smoke.
 However, it soon began to grow thicker and had an odour of sulphur.
 Passengers who had a view of the aircraft's engines through the window noted that they were unusually bright blue, with light shining forward through the fan blades and producing a stroboscopic effect.

 Around 13:42 UTC (20:42 Jakarta time), the number-four Rolls-Royce RB211 engine began surging and soon flamed out.
 The flight crew immediately performed the engine shutdown drill, quickly cutting off fuel supply and arming the fire extinguishers.
 Less than a minute later, at 13:43 UTC (20:43 Jakarta time), engine two surged and flamed out.
 Within seconds, and almost simultaneously, engines one and three flamed out, prompting the flight engineer to exclaim, "I don't believe it—all four engines have failed!"

 Without engine thrust, a 747-200 has a glide ratio of roughly 15:1, meaning it can glide forward 15 kilometres for every kilometre it drops.
 The flight crew quickly determined that the aircraft was capable of gliding for 23 minutes and covering 91 nmi from its flight level of 37000 ft.
-At 13:44 UTC (20:44 Jakarta time), Greaves declared an emergency to the local air traffic control authority, stating that all four engines had failed.
-However, Jakarta Area Control misunderstood the message, interpreting the call as meaning that only engine number four had shut down.
-After a nearby Garuda Indonesia flight relayed the message to them, air traffic control correctly understood the urgent message.
+At 13:44 UTC (20:44 Jakarta time), Greaves broadcast a mayday to the local air traffic control authority, stating that all four engines had failed.
+However, possibly because of reduced radio quality caused by the stroboscopic envelope surrounding the plane, the Jakarta Area Control misunderstood the message, interpreting the call as meaning that only engine number four had failed.
+After a nearby Garuda Indonesia flight relayed the message back to them, air traffic control correctly understood the urgent message.
 Despite the crew "squawking" the emergency transponder setting of 7700, air traffic control could not locate the 747 on their radar screens.

-Many passengers, fearing for their lives, wrote notes to relatives.

 Owing to the high Indonesian mountains on the south coast of the island of Java, an altitude of at least 11500 ft was required to cross the coast safely.
 The crew decided that if the aircraft was unable to maintain altitude by the time they reached 12000 ft, they would turn back out to sea and attempt to ditch into the Indian Ocean.
-The crew began engine restart drills, despite being well outside the recommended maximum engine in-flight start envelope altitude of 28000 ft.
+The crew began engine restart drills despite being well outside the recommended maximum engine in-flight start envelope altitude of 28000 ft.
 The restart attempts failed.